spaceitup/checkout-android/README.md

 # Smart Selection
 The choice which payment method in a group is displayed and used for charge requests is done by "Smart Selection".
 Each payment method in a group contains a Regular Expression that is used to "smart select" this method based on the partially entered credit/debit number.
 While the user types the number, the SDK will validate the partial number with the regular expressions.
 When one or more payment methods match the number input they will be highlighted and displayed.

-The following table contains the rules of Smart Selection:
+Table containing the rules of Smart Selection:
 Name|Purpose
 ----|-------
 No payment method regex match the number input.|The first payment method in the group is displayed and is used to validate other input values and perform Charge requests.